 The number of batteries a golf cart needs depends on the system voltage, the voltage of each battery, the battery capacity, and the type of battery.
 Series connections determine the total voltage, while capacity and usage determine whether parallel connections or high-capacity batteries are needed.

-Choosing the right golf cart battery type, performing regular maintenance, and using a reliable Battery Management System (BMS) ensures safety and prevents damage.
+Choosing the right golf cart battery type, performing regular maintenance, and using a reliable Battery Management System ensures safety and prevents damage.
 Lithium golf cart batteries have high capacity and long lifespan, which can reduce the number of batteries needed, while lead-acid batteries are inexpensive, mature, and still widely used.

 By understanding these factors, golf cart owners can select the optimal golf cart battery configuration, extend driving range, simplify maintenance, and ensure long-term safe and stable operation of the vehicle.